ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
   - This reusable activity uses the Microsoft Graph API to Download file from SharePoint.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strParentDriveItemOptional- Drive item variable for upload file(optional). in_strSpParentFolderPath - Folder path from root level. in_strShareppointURL- This will holds the share point URL. in_strLocalFilepath - This will holds the local full file path. in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path.
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strParentDriveItemOptional- Drive item variable for upload file(optional).
+<br/>in_strSpParentFolderPath - Folder path from root level.
+<br/>in_strShareppointURL- This will holds the share point URL.
+<br/>in_strLocalFilepath - This will holds the local full file path.
+<br/>in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path.
-in_strDelay: Delay in "hh:mm:ss" format (example = "00:01:00").
+<br/>in_strDelay: Delay in "hh:mm:ss" format (example = "00:01:00").
-out_boolFileDownloaded- This will result the status of download file. out_strDownloadedFilepath- This will results the Downloaded file path.
+<br/>out_boolFileDownloaded- This will result the status of download file.
+<br/>out_strDownloadedFilepath- This will results the Downloaded file path.

+- Table Content :
     | Command | Description |
     | --- | --- |
     | Input | in_strTenantIDAssetName : string; in_strApplicationIDAssetName  : string;  in_strApplicationSecretAssetName : string; in_strDelay : string; in_strOrchestratorFolderPath : string; in_strLocalFilepath : string; in_strShareppointURL : string; in_strSpParentFolderPath : string; in_ strParentDriveItemOptional : string; |